LogoLogo

 #define NR_VECTORS 256

-So, in the start of the init_IRQ function we fill the vector_irq percpu array with the vector number of the legacy interrupts:
+So, in the start of the init_IRQ function we fill the vector_irq array with the vector number of the legacy interrupts:

 void __init init_IRQ(void)